|Wednesday, May 26TH 11:59PDT||Early Bird Deadline|

 Stage 32’s contests have gained a reputation as one of the “most worthwhile contests to change your career.”
 No other contest provides their winners and finalists with the same level of direct access to industry leading professionals who can take your career to the next level!
 Stage 32 has become an incubator for finding talent and material across the globe.

-These contests have produced some of the most sought after material from our finalists and winners.
+This contest has produced some of the most sought after material from our finalists and winners.
 Requests for our finalists scripts have increased year over year and our winners have met face to face with a who’s who of working industry executives and gatekeepers!

 Meet Daniel has been animating for 13 years for studios including PIXAR Animation and The Walt Disney Animation Studios.
 He has helped make films such as FROZEN, MOANA, ZOOTOPIA, WRECK IT RALPH and more.